Emmanuel Rivera Player Props: Diamondbacks vs. Twins

-The Arizona Diamondbacks and Emmanuel Rivera, who went 0-for-4 last time in action, battle Bailey Ober and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (batting .250 in his past 10 games, with a double, a home run, four walks and two RBI), take on starting pitcher Kenta Maeda and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-2) against the Twins.

 Emmanuel Rivera Game Info & Props vs. the Twins